How to interview remotely

-There are lot of different types of video conference software out there, including Zoom, Skype and Google Hangouts, to name a few.
+There are a lot of different types of video conference software out there, including Zoom, Skype, and Google Hangouts, to name a few.
 Have a try of a few before to get familiar with what’s out there.

 Practicing is also key to make sure you’re comfortable with the various features available.
 Having a dry run (or a few!) is a great way to iron out any problems ahead of running the real thing and testing the software.

 We recommend having a headset and microphone that isn’t built-in to your computer or laptop handy for interviews.
 This offers a much more stable experience, helping to avoid pesky crackles or sound issues.

 Slow Wi-Fi connections can also be troublesome, check out these tips if you need to boost your broadband speed.
 Using an ethernet cable could also be a good idea for a guaranteed connection.

 In your practice interviews, also consider your background.
 Avoid sitting in places where the lighting is directly behind you or to the side, this can result in your face appearing shadowy.
 Instead, natural light in front of your face will ensure you’re well lit.
 You can also switch on an overhead light.

 Sit somewhere you also feel comfortable and know you won’t be disturbed.
 Shutting your door and leaving a sign outside are good ways to signal you’re busy – as is letting the people you live with know when your interview is taking place.

 Before the actual interview begins, make sure you’ve closed all your windows and silenced your phone and computer.
 Any notifications will be distracting and won’t reflect well professionally, even ones from your email.
 Do Not Disturb on Mac and Windows is a great feature for setting specific times to automatically turn on and switch off.